-The BCMB’s Beverage Container Registration By-law sets out the requirement for manufacturers to register all beverage containers sold in Alberta.
-This requirement is also provincially legislated in the Beverage Container Recycling Regulation (BCRR).
-Under Regulation, a beverage means any liquid that is a ready-to-serve drink and is not exempt from the Regulation and a container means a bottle, can, plastic cup or paperboard carton or a package made of metal, plastic, paper, glass or other material, or a combination of them, that contains or has contained a beverage.
+The BCMB’s Manufacturer and Retailer By-law sets out the requirement for manufacturers to register all beverage containers sold in Alberta.
+This requirement is also provincially legislated in the Beverage Container Recycling Regulation.
+The Regulation defines a beverage as any liquid that is a ready-to-serve drink and is not exempt from the Regulation.
+It defines a container as a bottle, can, plastic cup or paperboard carton or a package made of metal, plastic, paper, glass or other material, or a combination of them, that contains or has contained a beverage.

-To review BCMB By-laws click the link below to be redirected to the BCMB Governing Document page.
+To review BCMB By-laws click the link below to be redirected to the BCMB Governing Documents page:

-Failure to register containers can result in fines of up to $500,000 for a corporation or up to $50,000 for an individual.
+Failure to register a beverage container can result in fines of up to $500,000 for a corporation or up to $50,000 for an individual.
 Unregistered products can also be removed from store shelves.